Shloka-Shinde/DSA_CreditCardFraud/README.md

 **Algorithms:**
 1. Naive Bayes: Predicts whether a transaction is fraudulent based on historical data and probabilities.

+## Naive Bayes
+Naive Bayes is a probabilistic classifier based on Bayes' theorem and the assumption of independence between features.
+It is known for its simplicity and computational efficiency.
+In credit card fraud detection, Naive Bayes calculates the probability of a transaction being fraudulent given its features.
+By selecting the class with the highest probability, we can classify transactions as fraudulent or non-fraudulent.
+Despite its naive assumption, Naive Bayes often performs well in real-world scenarios.

 2. Z-Score Calculation: Flags transactions significantly deviating from a user’s average spending.
 3. Time Interval Analysis: Detects rapid consecutive transactions, which could indicate suspicious activity.
 4. Location Anomaly Check: Flags geographically inconsistent transactions in short time intervals.